Cmeo97/cmeo97.github.io/_pages/about.md

 Along my academic career I obtained a BSc in Mechanical Engineering at Politecnico di Torino and a MSc in BioRobotics at TUDelft cum Laude.
 I have also spent six months as a research intern at [Mila](https://mila.quebec/en) in Montreal, supervised by [Yoshua Bengio](https://yoshuabengio.org) and Anirudh Goyal.

-**I am in the job market right now**.
+I am in the job market right now.
 To get in touch, write me an email at: c.meo@tudelft.nl